gabeoh/CarND-P04-AdvancedLaneFinding/writeup_report.md

 [output_images/undistorted](output_images/undistorted)
 directory.

-As shown in the example below, the distortion correction is prominent for the horizontal line near the bottom of the image.
+As shown in the example below, the distortion correction is noticeable for the horizontal line near the bottom of the image.

 #### Original Test Image (test3.jpg)